Heddon Orchard BothyBarnstaple, Devon

 Hazards: The approach to the bothy is via a relatively narrow uphill path.

-The internal staircase is steep.
+The internal staircase is very steep.

 Dog owners should be aware that there is no enclosed garden.